-The fair value of investment property is determined based on an external real estate valuation (Formianum Kft.) using recognised valuation techniques.
+The fair value of investment property is determined based on a combination of management assessment and external real estate valuation (Formianum Kft.) using recognised valuation techniques.

-These techniques comprise both the comparable market price method and the Discounted Cash Flow Method.
+These techniques comprise both the comparable market price method and the discounted cash flow method.
 Present values of the future cash flows are determined separately for each presented category based on the currently realised rental rates.
 Unbuilt plots of land were valued based on the comparable market prices method.
 The valuers have used their market knowledge and professional judgement and have not only relied on historical transactional comparables.

-The valuations were performed by an external valuer with a recognised and relevant professional qualification and with recent experience in the location and category of the investment property being valued.
+The external valuer holds a recognised and relevant professional qualification and with recent experience in the location and category of the investment property being valued.